 These objects of human conceptuality and terminology are first translated into acoustic sounds and only then recorded by written signs, so that they are also accessible to incarnated souls who are not in direct acoustic contact.
 This circumstance explains the development of spoken language into written language, which suggests the appearance of an intellectual evolution of the human species throughout history.

 Both the assignment of certain acoustic sounds to the individual terms and their written representation are in reality of secondary gnostic significance, even though they form the main research area of linguistics.
-In principle, any sounds can be assigned to any term and they will be synonymous among each other.
-This explains the basic cognitive equivalence of all languages we find on earth.
-If there were a difference, then we would not be able to learn or translate foreign languages, nor would there be any possibility of communication between the individual linguistic peoples.
+In principle, any sound can be assigned to any term and they will be synonymous with each other.
+This explains the basic cognitive equivalence of all languages we find on Earth.
+If there were a difference, then we would not be able to learn or translate foreign languages, nor would there be any possibility of communication between individual linguistic peoples.

 Within the structural design of languages, various specific possibilities of differentiation and emphasis of individual gnostic aspects arise on different semantic and grammatical levels.
 I will discuss here some striking structural properties of the languages, but without claiming to be complete, not least because I have the proverbial nitpicker-linguists as a deterrent example.